unfor19/terraform-multienv/README.md

 # terraform-monorepo

-A mono-repo template for maintaining cloud infrastructure with Terraform.
-All environments (development, staging and production) are maintained in the same repository.
+A [mono-repo](https://en.wikipedia.org/wiki/Monorepo) template for maintaining cloud infrastructure with [Terraform](https://www.terraform.io/).
+This template includes a CI/CD process, that applies the infrastructure in AWS account, by using [drone](https://drone.io)

 ## Assumptions

+- All environments (development, staging and production) are maintained in the same repository.
 - \${app_name} = `tfmonorepo`
 - \${environment} = `development` or `staging` or `production`
 - \${ci-cd-tool} = `drone`